CyberSource/cybersource-rest-client-python/MLE.md

 configuration_dictionary = {
   "useMLEGlobally": False,  # Globally MLE will be disabled for all APIs "mapToControlMLEonAPI": {
-    "apiFunctionName1": True,  # Enable MLE for this API "apiFunctionName2": True  # Enable MLE for this API },
+    "apiFunctionName1": True,  # if want to enable MLE for API1 "apiFunctionName2": True  # if want to enable MLE for API2 },
-  "mleKeyAlias": "Custom_Key_Alias"
-}
+  "mleKeyAlias": "Custom_Key_Alias" # optional if any custom value provided by Cybs }

 # OR